Free Walking Tour Berlin

 The Division of Berlin

 After World War II, Germany was divided into four occupation zones controlled by the victors: the United States, the Soviet Union, Great Britain, and France.
-Berlin, located deep within the Soviet zone, was also divided into four sectors, each controlled by one of the allied powers.
+Deep inside Soviet occupied territory Berlin split into multiple sections which three of the four allied powers took control over.

 The Berlin Wall